-The Sub-fund is exposed to various risks in relation to financial instruments.
-The Sub-fund's financial assets and liabilities by category are summarised below:
+The sub-fund is exposed to various risks in relation to financial instruments.
+The main types of risks are market risk, credit risk, liquidity risk, compliance risk, political, economic and social risk and concentration risk.
+The sub-fund's financial assets and liabilities by category are summarised below.